GSG9-JagerL/Jager-MultinomialNB/README.md

 # Introduction
 The experiment aims to implement multinomial Naïve Bayesian algorithms from scratch, and try to modify the algorithm to get better performance.
+*Ask my lecturers why we are not allowed to use pandas to manipulate data!!!!*

 # Implementation
 The project is divided into three parts: